MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

             suppress_duplicates_basis  -> nodupe_basis
             topic_prefix  -> topicPrefix

-*NOTICE*: log messages and output will be completely different.
-          New log format includes a prefix with process-id and the routine generating the message.

 **CHANGE**: default topic_prefix v02.post -> topicPrefix  v03
           may need to change configurations to override default to get compatible configurations.